clstmbrly/piv-guides/_networkconfig/2b_domaincontrollers-2.md

 ## Prerequisites

-  * The server that hosts the CA must be joined to the domain
+  * The server that hosts the CA must be joined to the domain.
-  * The CA should never reside on the same server(s) that is acting as a Domain Controller(s)
+  * The CA should never reside on the same server(s) that is acting as a Domain Controller(s).
-  * You must be an Enterprise Administrator in the domain to perform these steps
+  * You must be an Enterprise Administrator in the domain to perform these steps.

 ## Install CA Role

+To use a local-enterprise Microsoft CA (for example) to issue a Domain Controller certificate (i.e., CA role) to a Domain Controller server, it is essential that the certificate contain valid information.
+These steps provide recommended field values.

   1. Log into the **CA server** as a member of the **Enterprise Administrators** group.
   2. Open the **Server Manager**.